LokeshVenkatachalam/INDIAN-COMPUTING-OLYMPIAD/README.md

 # INDIAN-COMPUTING-OLYMPIAD
-A repo of algorithms needed to get into IOITC
+A repo of algorithms needed to clear INOI and getting into IOITC

+UPD: This is based on old syllabus

 https://github.com/LokeshVenkatachalam/INDIAN-COMPUTING-OLYMPIAD